supermarsx/autogithubpullmerge/README.md

 - Linux, macOS and Windows install/build scripts
 - Placeholder TUI application in C++20
 - Dependencies managed with vcpkg
-- Requires an ncurses development package (e.g. `libncurses-dev`) for the TUI
+- Requires a curses development package for the TUI (`libncurses-dev` on Linux/macOS or `pdcurses` on Windows)
 - Unit tests using Catch2
 - SQLite-based history storage with CSV/JSON export
 - Configurable logging with `--log-level`